xxsreexx00/FashionHouseTemp/README.md

 - A 3D model of a building (made by ProBuilder plugin)
 - 3D models of the products
-- images for the walls
+- Images for the walls
 - Images to create an image viewer
-- video for the video player
+- A video for the video player
-- pannels of information on the walls
+- Some pannels of the information on the walls
 - C sharp scriptS to make the user be able to move in the environment, rotating objects, and change the images for the image viewer

 Including folders in the :